Hazard Reporting Forms in Aviation Risk Management Process

 - Don't have too many "required" fields;

-- Include forms adaptable both safety and quality; and
+- Include forms adaptable to both safety and quality; and

 - Only ask questions that absolutely add value to the reporting process.